Elizabeth Schwettman

 Resume

-Mrs. Schwettman holds the rank of Cho Dan in Tang Soo Do Taekwondo from the Colorado Moo Duk Kwan Association.
+Mrs. Schwettman holds the rank of 1st degree Black Belt in Tang Soo Do Taekwondo from the Mountain Academy of Martial Arts.
 She is also a high-school teacher with Master’s Degree and many additional certifications.

 • March 2017: Began training under Master Imy Rich and Master Jim Beasley at the Clear Creek – Gilpin Academy of Martial Arts.